 There are some hard topics to handle, though, as you see a child suffering from the death of a parent.
 Lupin starts off with an Ocean’s Eleven vibe, but then turns into a James Bond/Sherlock Holmes type feel.
 Different episodes have different tone.

-Some of the stunts that Assane pulls off are incredulous, but the show also alludes to the racism that exists and how one black man can be similar to all the others.
+Some of the stunts that Assane pulls off are unbelievable and improbable, but the show also alludes to the racism that exists and how he can get away with things.
+After all, doesn’t one black man look similar to all the others?
 One moment I’m rolling my eyes, but like a kid watching a magic show, I still want to know how it’s done.
 Sy is believable and so good!

 Some kids may find reading the subtitles tedious as well as some of the backstory, but like every Netflix show these days, they leave you with a cliffhanger.
 With only 5 episodes, you’re left wanting more.